alisonrafael/metabase-db2-driver/README.md

 ## Configurations

 You can run as follows to avoid the CharConversionException exceptions.
-By this way, JCC converts invalid characters to NULL instead of throwing exceptions:
+In this way, JCC converts invalid characters to NULL instead of throwing exceptions:

 ```bash
 java -Ddb2.jcc.charsetDecoderEncoder=3 -jar metabase.jar